 Please give details of your child’s name and room number in the reference spaces

-- We will have an EFTPOS terminal available for the first term of 2018.
+We will have an EFTPOS terminal available for the first term only.

 Cosgrove School has two full time Mana Kidz staff, a registered nurse and a health worker.
 Their primary aim is to improve the health of our students.